quincylvania/usgs-to-osm/README.md

 ## To update OpenStreetMap

 1. Run `npm run refresh_usgs` to download latest USGS sites from USGS.
-This is actually two scripts you can run separately:
+This is actually three scripts you can run separately:
-   1. `download_usgs` fetches the latest USGS data
+   1. `download_usgs_nwis` fetches the latest USGS National Water Information System data
+   2. `download_usgs_cameras` fetches the latest USGS webcam data
-   2. `format_usgs` compliles the USGS data into GeoJSON with OSM tags
+   3. `format_usgs` compliles the above two datasets into GeoJSON with OSM tags
 2. Run `npm run refresh_osm` to download existing USGS sites from OSM.
 3. Run `npm run diff` to compare the two data sources and output change files to `diff/`.